What Breathing Problems Can a Nose Job Fix?

 To determine the best course of action to cope with a breathing issue, an individual should first consult with a doctor.
 Initial treatment could include medications or nasal sprays, depending on the issue causing the breathing problem and its severity.
 Or, in certain instances, surgery can be the best choice to correct a breathing issue.

-At the CENTER for Advanced Facial Plastic Surgery, Dr. Babak Azizzadeh performs nose jobs designed to help patients enhance their facial appearance and treat functional issues of the nose.
+At the CENTER for Advanced Facial Plastic Surgery in Beverly Hills, Dr. Babak Azizzadeh performs nose jobs designed to help patients enhance their facial appearance and treat functional issues of the nose.
 Dr. Azizzadeh is world-renowned for his rhinoplasty surgery expertise, and he can help patients identify the root cause of a breathing issue that hinders their ability to breathe through the nose.